Why GE Appliances Chose Murray County For $32 Million Investment

 “Not only is the port creating jobs, but a diverse set of employment skills as well.
 It’s going to bring much more stable economic development to Murray County.
 The county will be prepared for any economic conditions,” says Copeland.

 The location of the Southern Logistics Center will be one mile south of the Regional Port in Crandall, Georgia.
-GE Appliances have already broken ground and is intent on finishing construction within six to eight months.
+GE Appliances have already broken ground and are intent on finishing construction within six to eight months.
 Just within the last two weeks, “tremendous work was done,” according to Copeland.

 Alongside the creation of the center in Murray County, GE Appliances is making a $43 million investment in their affiliate Roper Corporation’s facility in Walker County.
 This expansion will increase manufacturing capacity, allow the launch of new products and add an additional 100 jobs to their already 2,000 employees.